Proto:Game Boy Camera

-Unlike the Zelda edition, which is a simple retheming of the regular model, the Hello Kitty edition nearly completely reworked the menu system (doing away with the "hiding" of large amount of features under Start or Select menus) and features different minigames.
+Unlike the Zelda edition, which is a simple retheming of the regular Game Boy Camera, the Hello Kitty edition nearly completely reworked the menu system (doing away with the "hiding" of large amount of features under Start or Select menus) and features different minigames.
 Few similarities remain, but those that do are fairly recognizable, such as the on-screen keyboard, the "Blue Danube" slideshow music, and the Pocket Camera branding.

-After choosing Shoot, the topmost option in the main menu, the live view starts immediately.
+- After choosing Shoot, the topmost option in the main menu, the live view starts immediately.
 The D-Pad selects frames and special effects, but if holding Start adjusts the exposure instead.
 After taking a photo, the player can not only save or discard it, but also immediately print it.

-The View option starts immediately on a single photo thumbnail plus comment view, with a toolbar on the side providing intuitive access to full screen viewing, stamps, printing, commenting, deleting, and copying.
+- The View option starts immediately on a single photo thumbnail plus comment view, with a toolbar on the side providing intuitive access to full-screen viewing, stamps, printing, commenting, deleting, and copying.